-The Activity Center (AC) is a place of enjoyment for the University community.
+The Activity Center (AC) and Rec Center West (RCW) are places of enjoyment for the University community.
 Appropriate behavior is required.

 - All UT Dallas students, faculty, staff and alumni must present a valid university ID.

 - Guests and community users must present a valid photo ID.
 Guests/community users cannot play basketball and must remain with their sponsor at all times.

 - Users whose behavior creates unsafe, hostile or otherwise disruptive conditions will be asked to leave.

 - Instructions from facility staff must be followed.

-- Facility and Natatorium hours are subject to change.
+- Facility and (AC) Natatorium hours are subject to change.

 - UT Dallas cannot accept responsibility for lost or stolen property or injuries sustained while participating.

-- Proper athletic attire is required when using the Activity Center.
+- Proper athletic attire is required when using our facilities.

 - Personal items (bags, cell phones, etc.) should be stored in a locker.
 We are not responsible for lost, stolen, or damaged items.

-- Patrons must adhere to the policies of the Activity Center.
+- Patrons must adhere to the policies of RCW and the AC.

-- On Friday and Sunday, volleyball and badminton have priority in the Main Gym.
+- On Friday and Sunday, volleyball and badminton have priority in the AC Main Gym.